 - Chain Link: Available in rolls 50 feet long, chain link mesh or fabric is usually galvanized for long-term durability and to prevent rust.
 Vinyl coated chain link in green or black blend with many landscapes and usually cost about 25 to 30 percent more than galvanized steel chain link fence mesh.

-- Terminal Posts: Each section of chain link fence is 10 feet long.
-At each end is a thick, sturdy terminal post that provides most of the strength.
+- Terminal Posts: At each end of a section of fencing is a thick, sturdy terminal post that provides most of the strength.
 Terminal posts are mounted in concrete in the ground.
 For a 4-foot-high chain link fence, you'll need 6-foot long terminal posts.

-- Line Posts: Line posts go between terminal posts every 5 feet.
+- Line Posts: Line posts go between terminal posts every 8 to 10 feet, divided evenly between terminal posts.

 - Top Rail: The top rail is a 10-foot, 6-inch metal pipe that runs across the tops of the terminal and line posts.
 The top of the chain link attaches to the top rail.